jamesmclendon/Tab-Switch/README.md

-# tab switch
+# Tab Switch
-Send the frontmost tab from Chrome to Safari, or Safari to Chrome.
+An AppleScript to send the frontmost tab from Chrome to Safari, or Safari to Chrome.